-If a person leaves the scene of an accident, they can be charged with the crime of “hit and run” or “leaving the scene of an accident.”
-The severity of the crime depends on the severity of the accident:
+If a person leaves the accident site, they can be charged with the crime of “hit and run” or “leaving the scene of an accident.”
+The severity of the crime depends on the severity of the accident.

 - Hit and run involving an unattended vehicle or roadside fixture is a misdemeanor that carries up to 30 days in jail.

 - Hit and run involving an attended vehicle that results in property damage only is a misdemeanor that carries up to one year in prison.